 In 2014, he pledged allegiance to ISIS and its leader Abu Bakr al-Baghdadi, bringing him under scrutiny and leading to his arrest.

-British authorities say they were able to link him to the battlefields of Iraq and Syria; UK police say they don’t know exactly how many of the 850 Britons who have traveled there were directly influenced by Choudary, but they say he is a “key” figure in ISIS’s recruitment drive.
+British authorities say they were able to link Choudary to the battlefields of Iraq and Syria; UK police say they don’t know exactly how many of the 850 Britons who have traveled there were directly influenced by him, but they say he is a “key” figure in ISIS’s recruitment drive.

 “These men have stayed just within the law for many years,” Commander Dean Haydon, of the Metropolitan Police’s Counter Terrorism Command, said when he was convicted.